Europia is often looking for freelance workers, part-time workers and volunteers

 Benefits of working with Europia:

-• We are an accredited living wage employer: this means we pay a wage which is higher that the national minimum wage, this changes every year in October look at the current: Explaining UK wage rates
+Europia is an accredited living wage employer: this means we pay a wage which is higher that the national minimum wage, this changes every year in October.
+You can find the current rate and more information here .

 Volunteer with us: We always tend to recruit from within our volunteer’s pool, this is because we get to know the person and the person learns how Europia works.